gannochenko/gannochenko.dev/README.md

 [![Preview Screen Shot][product-screenshot]](https://example.com)
 -->

-This is a nice GatsbyJS starter I made after another static website.
+This is a nice Blog I made after another static website.

 ### Built With